hadihajinia/bt-admin-panel/README.md

-# MyAdminPanel - Bootstrap 5 Right to Left Admin Dashboard
+# bt-admin-panel - Bootstrap 5 Right to Left Admin Dashboard

-### MyAdminPanel is a simple and beautiful responsive Admin Dashboard for Right to left language .
-Based on Bootstrap framework and AlpinJS
+### bt-admin-panel is a simple and beautiful responsive Admin Dashboard for Right to left language .
+Based on Bootstrap framework and AlpineJS

 ![alt text][logo]